cremecoder/bbc-homepage/README.md

 # BBC Homepage Recreation - A Frontend Project

-This repo contains the development files for my recreation of the **BBC Homepage** using just **HTML, CSS with Sass and a bit of javascript**.
+This repo contains the development files for my recreation of the **BBC Homepage** using just **HTML, CSS with Sass, and Javascript**.

 > Visit the live project **[here]**.